benderpt/streamlit_microlearning_template/README.md

 # streamlit_microlearning_template

 ## Project Description
-A Streamlit template to create a microlearning session application.
+A Streamlit template to create a microlearning session application.It can be also a good way to show a report.

 ## Features
 - **App based on sections**: Each section has content that can be with or without questions, with controls to verify if answers are correct, advance, go back and if the microlearning session is finished.